How To Install WSL2 on Windows 10/11

 The operation completed successfully.

-Run the downloaded .msi file as Administrator.
-It installs silently and takes about 10 seconds.
 Without this step, any WSL2 distribution you try to launch will fail with:

 WslRegisterDistribution failed with error: 0x8007019e